How To Undo In Windows

 Undo an action

-Press COMMAND+ Z until you've fixed the issue.
+Press + Z until you've fixed the issue.

 Or, click Undo in the upper-left corner of the ribbon.